 Academic staff are available outside of scheduled contact time to discuss issues with your studies and progress.

-Lectures slides offer a clear and accessible overview of what you are studying.
-Taught in larger groups they introduce you to the debates about key historical issues and are an effective way of conveying information, ideas, and approaches that may seem indigestible or overly complex in books.
+Lectures offer a clear and accessible overview of what you are studying.
+Taught in larger groups they introduce you to the debates about key historical issues and are an effective way of conveying information, ideas, and approaches that may seem overly complex in books.
 They also provide a foundation for seminar discussion and for further reading.

-Lecture notes are posted online in advance in case you missed anything during the lecture or want to prepare yourself beforehand.
+Lecture notes are posted online in advance in case you missed anything during the lecture or want to prepare beforehand.

 Seminars and workshops